|Monument Name||Saadieh, Saadi Tomb, Tomb of Sa’di, آرامگاه سعدی|

-Saadi’s masterpiece in verse is Bustan meaning the Orchard.
-It consists of moral and philosophical stories, the ecstatic practices of dervishes, and shows his mastery in social sciences.
+Saadi's masterpiece in verse is Bustan meaning the Orchard.
+It consists of moral and philosophical stories, the ecstatic practices of dervishes, and shows his mastery of social sciences.

 Gulistan meaning the Rose Garden is a combination of prose and verse that contains stories and personal anecdotes.
 The stories in Gulistan demonstrate Saadi's profound awareness of the absurdity of human existence.

 His fame was so great that fifty-five years after his death in China, sailors sang his poems.